 How to apply for a hardship payment

-To apply for a hardship payment, you can apply via your online journal or ask your Work Coach at the Jobcentre – they’ll help you fill out form JSA/ESA 10JP.
+To apply for a hardship payment, you can apply via your online journal or ask your Work Coach at the Jobcentre.
+You can find out more about applying for a Universal Credit advance payment or hardship paymentOpens in a new window on GOV.UK.

-They should give you an appointment to do this on the same day or the next day.
+You should be given an appointment to do this on the same day or the next day.
 And you should get a decision at the end of the interview.

 If you qualify for a hardship payment, the money should be paid into your bank account immediately, or on the date your next benefit payment is due.